xxidk82xx/nationThing/readme.md

 # nation bot
-this bot will handle the economy for project Aevum
+this bot will handle the everything for project Aevum
 ## ids
 ### religon
 none = 0